Hoekz/JS-TDD-201/Network/module-network.md

 test does about the same for our `updateTagline` action, asserting that the value is updated in the store.

 We are missing a the sad path here though, where no `tagline` is sent to the server.
 Let's create that.

+### new test

+Our new test asserts on 3 things:

+1) The call with an empty string `''` fails.
+2) The error message is the error from our mocked route.
+3) The store value is not updated locally.

+Running the test, we see that every still works and we now have coverage of both the happy and sad path.
+While there are other viable approaches, some of the benefits that come from using `msw` include:

+1) Mocking for both `fetch` and `XMLHttpRequest` without any extra work needed.
+2) Test execution that goes that little bit further, to the point where the webpage itself cannot tell a mock is being used.
+3) Resuable handlers for use in both tests and development.
+4) Support for GraphQL mocking.